Nyai Roro Kidul: Etymology

 Nyi Roro Kidul is known by various names, reflecting the different stories of her origin, legends, myths, and hereditary stories.
 She is commonly called by the names Ratu Laut Selatan and Gusti Kanjeng Ratu Kidul.
-According to Javanese customs, honorifics, such as Nyai, Kanjeng, and Gusti, are used to refer her for the sake of politeness.
+According to Javanese customs, honorifics, such as Nyai, Kanjeng, and Gusti, are used to refer to her for the sake of politeness.

 Sometimes, people also refer to her as Nyai Loro Kidul.
-Javanese loro is a homograph for "two", "pain" or "suffering".
-While the Javanese of rara (or roro) means "girl".
+Javanese loro is a homograph for "two", "pain" or "suffering", while the Javanese rara (or roro) means "girl".
 A Dutch orthographer predicted a change from the old Javanese Roro to the new Javanese loro, resulting in a change in meaning from "beautiful girl" to "sick person".

 Origin and history

-The legend of Nyi Rara Kidul originates from the Sunda Kingdom Pajajaran of the 15th century and is older than that of the Islamic Mataram Kingdom of the 18th century.
+The legend of Nyi Rara Kidul originates from the Sunda Kingdom of Pajajaran of the 15th century and is older than that of the Islamic Mataram Kingdom of the 18th century.
 However, research into the cultural anthropology of the Javanese and Sundanese peoples suggests that the legend of Java's Queen of the Southern Sea may have originated from a much older prehistoric animistic belief, a pre-Hindu-Buddhist goddess of the southern ocean.
 The fierce Indian Ocean waves of Java's southern coast, its storms and sometimes tsunamis, may have evoked a sense of reverence and fear for the forces of nature, which came to be regarded as the spiritual realm of the gods and ancestors inhabiting the southern seas, led by their queen, a Goddess, later identified as Ratu Kidul.